Space-time accessibility supports participation in after-work leisure activities: Introduction

 \subsection{Related work}

-Third-place activities---such as gym, café, and park---significantly shape social interactions, identity, and community connectedness \citep{oldenburgThirdPlace1982}.
+Third-place activities play a central role in urban life, yet their use and relevance are strongly structured by individuals' home and work places and personal circumstances.
+Third-place activities---such as gym, café, and park---significantly shape social interactions, identity, and community connectedness \citep{oldenburgThirdPlace1982, farber2013social}.
 For example, some third places, such as shopping centres, strategically located to connect diverse neighbourhoods, could attract visitors across socioeconomic groups and foster inter-group exposure \citep{nilforoshan2023human}.
 Institutional locations, i.e., homes and workplaces, serve as anchors that structure daily mobility patterns, constraining the accessibility and relevance of third places \citep{miller1991modelling}.
-The effect of these anchors on mobility is intertwined with individual attributes, lifestyle, and activity demand \citep{luz2022understanding}.
+The effect of these anchors on mobility is intertwined with individual attributes, lifestyle, and activity demand \citep{luz2022understanding, barboza2024comparative}.